 If you’re very interested in a college and have not visited yet, make plans to visit.

 The college visit is probably the most important part of the college search because it is the only way you will know for sure if the college feels right for you.
 College mailings and websites will give you the facts; the college visit will let you experience the community.

 10. Start planning your summer activities

 Learn more about summer programs, internship opportunities, or volunteer work.
-These are great activities to include on your college application.
-Grades and test scores play a big part in the college admissions decision, but your activities could be the thing that can set you apart from students with similar academic profiles.
+These are great activities to include in your college application.
+Grades and test scores play a big part in the college admissions decision.
+But, your activities could be the thing that can set you apart from students with similar academic profiles.

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE!